 - Prepare the brine: I used the leftover whey and added 1/8 cup (2 Tablespoons) of salt.
 The recipe calls for 1/4 cup of salt added to the brine, but this is what ruined my cheese last time.
 It might not taste too salty with 2 Tablespoons, but the next day, I could tell it was pretty much the perfect amount.
 Place brine into a clean glass jar and place into the refrigerator.

 - After cheese has been strained for another 8 hours, remove cheesecloth and place into brine.
 Store this for 3 days before use for proper taste and texture.

 I am so glad I tried this recipe again.
-Next time, I will try to strain it the second time around for even longer, or using heavier items to get that nice firm texture.
-Mine is still quite soft, but it is very close to the homemade feta I had while working at a hostel in Greece.
+Next time, I will try to strain it the second time around for even longer, or use heavier items to get that nice firm texture.
+Mine is still quite soft, but it is very close to the feta I had while working at a hostel in Greece.

 Peace and love,